nvidia-holoscan/holohub/README.md

 # Contributing to HoloHub

-The goal of Holohub is to allow engineering teams to easily contribute and share new functionalities and demonstration applications.
-Please review the [CONTRIBUTING.md file](https://github.com/nvidia-holoscan/holohub/blob/main/CONTRIBUTING.md) for more information on how to contribute.
+The goal of HoloHub is to allow engineering teams to easily contribute and share new functionalities and to demonstrate applications.
+Please review the [HoloHub Contributing Guidelines](https://github.com/nvidia-holoscan/holohub/blob/main/CONTRIBUTING.md) for more information.

 # Useful Links